Skip to main content

 Collection 0035-UA

 The Division of Student Affairs is responsible for oversight of university functions affecting student life and for setting and enforcing related policies.
-The division's records consist of administrative materials, committee and commission files, and budgetary records as well as files pertaining to student organizations, housing, the Counseling Center, health services, and the dining hall.
+The division's records cover the years 1947-2020 and consist of administrative materials, committee and commission files, and budgetary records as well as files pertaining to student organizations, housing, the Counseling Center, health services, dining hall, and Jim Henson sculpture and events.
 In 1970, the department name was changed to the "Office of the Vice Chancellor for Student Affairs."

 Dates